If you want a second set of blooms after your delphiniums have flowered, use this simple trick.

 Here’s how it works.
 You have to be brave.
 When a delphinium has finished blooming, if left alone, the flower head is going to gradually turn to seed.

-- As soon as the flowers pass their peak, you have to remove the entire flower stalk.
+As soon as the flowers pass their peak (start to wither and die off), you have to remove the entire flower stalk.
 By doing this, the plant will now put all its energy into sending up more flower shoots instead of working on seed production.
 It also just makes the plant look nicer.

-- To remove the old flowers, follow a stalk all the way to the ground and cut it off as close to the ground as possible.
+To remove the old flowers, follow a stalk all the way to the base of the plant and cut it off as close to the base as possible.
 Do not remove any surrounding leaves or foliage.

 Other Flowering Plants that Can Bloom Again